infantiablue/techika/src/blog/posts/build-hackernews-reader-vuejs-tailwind-p3.md

 };
 ```

-Basically, the chuk of code above will listen on the event `scroll` and whenever the user reach to the bottom of the page, the function `handleScroll` would be invoked to render new items.
+Basically, the chuk of code above will listen on the event `scroll` and whenever the user reaches the bottom of the page, the function `handleScroll` would be invoked to render new items.
 However, in production, we need to make a lot of queries due to the limitation of 3rd party API.

 ```javascript
 [